 The Significance of South China Sea Trade

 For many of the world’s largest economies, the South China Sea is an essential maritime crossroads for trade.
-Over 64 percent of China’s maritime trade transited the waterway in 2016, while nearly 42 of Japan’s maritime trade passed through the South China Sea in the same year.
+Over 64 percent of China’s maritime trade transited the waterway in 2016, while nearly 42 percent of Japan’s maritime trade passed through the South China Sea in the same year.
 The United States is less reliant on South China Sea, with just over 14 percent of its maritime trade passing through the region.

 |Country||% Share of World GDP||Trade Value through South China Sea (USD billions)||South China Sea Trade As % of All Trade in Goods|